googlearchive/leanback-showcase/README.md

 git clone https://github.com/googlesamples/leanback-showcase.git
 ```

+- In the local.properties file add the location to your Android SDK (You need to install Android SDK 'N').
 - Open the project in [Android Studio][studio].
 - Compile and deploy to your Android TV emulator or device (such as a Nexus Player).

 ## Screenshots